Alcarin/ArtMenu-for-CodeIgniter/README.md

 ArtMenu-for-CodeIgniter
 =======================

-Artisteer 4 Menu Library for CodeIngiter allow to create ul tag utilized by artisteer to print the horizontal and vertical menus, simply declaring an array.
+Artisteer 4 Menu Library for CodeIngiter allow to create ul tag utilized by artisteer to print the horizontal and vertical menus, simply as declaring an array.
 Feature list:

-* Create a menu structure simply declaring an array
+* Create a menu structure through declaring an array
 * Create shared menu, declaring the menu array in a config file
 * Modify the shared menu "on the fly" before render it
 * Utilize a string to specify wich item in the menu must be rendered as "active/selected"